Configuring a Shibboleth 2.x Identity Provider for the UK Federation

 An example Kerberos authentication configuration is also included.
 The login.config file can be modified to suit your needs, and can contain multiple login modules.
 More information is provided at:

-Please note: if you are deploying against Active Directory you should make yourself aware of the issues described here.
+Please note: if you are deploying against Active Directory you should make yourself aware of the Active Directory configuration issues described on the Shibboleth documentation site.
 If your users are all in one Active Directory OU then you can use port 389.
-If your users span more than one OU or more than one domain then use port 3268 so that searches are performed against all OUs.
+If your users span more than one OU or more than one domain then you can probably use the Global Catalog port 3268 so that searches are performed against all OUs.
 If port 3268 is specified then "OU=Users," should be removed from the value of the base field in the JAAS configuration so it searches from the root.
 Also, the value of the "serviceUser" field should be specified in the form "ldapuser@ldaphost.uni.ac.uk" instead of "CN=ldapuser,DC=ldaphost,DC=uni,DC=ac,DC=uk".

 relying-party.xml